StellaJ11/frontend-nanodegree-mobile-portfolio/README.md

 - Removed queries and constants from for loops in updatePosition and changePizzaSize functions
 - Use document.getElementByClass instead of document.querySelectorAll to access DOM more efficiently
 - Reduce the amount of sliding pizzas when the page loads from 200 to 24
+- Replace all querySelector with getElementById
-- Remove document.querySelector("#movingPizzas1") out of for loop and replace querySelector with getElementById
+- Move document.querySelector("#movingPizzas1") out of for loop
-- Move document.getElementById("randomPizzas") out of for loop and define it once before the loop
+- Move document.getElementById("randomPizzas") out of for loop
+- Move determineDx function out of the for loop